 Irene Hess

-Irene is a filmmaker and photographer whose work focuses on the beauty of nature and on environmental and civil rights movements.
+Irene is a filmmaker/photographer whose work focuses on the beauty of nature and on environmental and civil rights movements.
 Irene grew up in New York City, and spent the best part of her summers in Puerto Rico, at the foothills of El Yunque rainforest.

-Irene’s journey into storytelling began when she worked as a reporter in the Bronx and Manhattan.
-Her desire to work in natural history documentary eventually led her to the PBS series Nature, where she learned the art of producing and editing.
+Irene’s desire to work in natural history documentary led her to the PBS series Nature, where she learned the art of producing and editing.
 From there, Irene began making her own short films and creating media for organizations like The World Science Festival.

 In 2011, Irene embarked on a new chapter, moving to Portland, Oregon, her husband‘s hometown.
 Amidst the Pacific Northwest’s breathtaking scenery, Irene‘s experience as a mother has emerged as her most fulfilling endeavor yet.
-She also enjoys backpacking, hanging out with crows at the downtown roost, dancing, roaming forests, and walking along the Willamette River - her family by her side.
+She enjoys exploring forests and coast with her family, hanging out with crows at the downtown roost, and all kinds of Willamette River activities.

 Katie Hutchinson